elyra-ai/canvas/docs/pages/05-faq.md

 ### Questions about Nodes

-??? question "With resizeable nodes (enableResizableNodes: true) why don't the shapes defined by bodyPath and selectionPath change when resizing a node?"
+??? question "With resizable nodes (enableResizableNodes: true) why don't the shapes defined by bodyPath and selectionPath change when resizing a node?"

     The bodyPath and selectionPath ‘shapes’ do not automatically redraw when the user resizes the node.
 However, a function that returns a path can be provided for those fields instead of a string, so the application can return whatever shape it prefers as the resizing progresses.
 Obviously, these functions are called in real-time so they needs to return very quickly.